aenniw/ctf-stash/2022.angstromctf.com/Beam/README.md

 docker run --rm -it -v $(pwd):/work -w /work erlang io:format("~p~n",[beam_disasm:file("Elixir.Angstrom.CLI.beam")])
 ```

-- inspection of the decompiled code reveals that to retrieve the flag we need supply correct input that is static
+- inspection of the decompiled code reveals, that to retrieve the flag we need supply correct input that is static.
-- in function `check` we see that we are comparing against `gjsfxpslt` string and out `input` is altered via function `-check/0-fun-0-` so that each `char` is incremented by `1`
+- in function `check` we see, that we are comparing against `gjsfxpslt` string and our `input` is altered via function `-check/0-fun-0-` so that each `char` is incremented by `1`:

 ```elixir
     {function,check,0,9,